 What’s more, sooner or later, there will be friction in the workplace.
 It’s your job to bring the conflicting sides together and hear them out objectively.
 Not to mention all the difficult conversations you’ll need to carry from time to time regarding pay, personal favors, etc. Long story short, add assertiveness and conflict resolution skills to your toolkit essentials.

 On a more practical level, you’ll also need delegation skills to assign the right people to the right positions.
 When done right, delegation in the workplace helps your staff feel empowered, trusted, and grow professionally.
 Ultimately, it can prevent employee turnover.

 Ask for employee feedback

 This is one of the most important HR tips for managers: encourage employee feedback.
-Otherwise, unresolved issues will pile up and, before you know it, you’ll start losing some of your best talent.
+Otherwise, unresolved issues will pile up and, before you know it, you’ll start losing some of your best talents.
 Make no mistake, top performers are the ones who leave first in search of a better work environment.

 The best way to receive honest employee feedback is through one-on-one conversations.
 Although, your reaction will either encourage the employee to tell more or shut down communication.
 That’s why it’s important to be receptive to feedback and listen to understand, not to answer back.

 Another option is to observe employees on the job.
 Not in a creepy way, like hiding behind a plant or the water cooler.
 Just look at their faces and their posture as you pass along their desks.
 Are they busy and focused, or are they on the verge of exhaustion?
 Do they smile at you whole-heartedly, or are they putting on a polite grin?
 Learn to tell the difference.
 A negative vibe in the workplace is hard to miss if you pay attention.

 Finally, a no-brainer reminder.
 You can’t gain employee trust or keep honest feedback coming your way unless you act on it.
 Even though you can’t grant every request, try to keep an open mind and reach a compromise whenever possible.